GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-java11/simple-server/README.md

      the returned breakpoint ID.
 *    Navigate to your application using the `target url` shown in the `gcloud app deploy` output.
 This will trigger the breakpoint and collect the snapshot.
-*    Use the `get_breakpoint` CLI command to retrieve the snapshot using the breakpoint ID created with the `set_snapshot` command.
+*    Use the `get_snapshot` CLI command to retrieve the snapshot using the breakpoint ID created with the `set_snapshot` command.